Everything you need to know about airline bereavement fares

 2. Provide a death certificate or other required official documentation to prove the bereavement.

-Yes, there are typically conditions and restrictions for bereavement fares.
+Yes, there are typically conditions and restrictions for bereavement flights.
 These may include:

 • The death must have occurred within a certain timeframe of travel.